mco-gh/mco.dev/content/post/data/wiki2.md

 Armed with those two entity ids, we can now do some queries about popular bands.
 But I want to do one more thing before we start querying.
 Since our scope is limited to just those two entities, it's wasteful to search the full 10TB dataset on every query.
 Wouldn't it be nice if there was a way to limit our search to include only the pages we care about?
 Well, there is - we'll create what BigQuery calls a view, which will limit our query scope to only the view counts for pages about bands.

-Here's the SQL code to create my view (which I've made public):
+Here's the SQL code to create my view, which I've made public so you can try it too:

 <details>
   <summary>Click here to expand code</summary>